Connecticut Legal Online Gambling For 2021

-While this state has yet to consider state-regulated online gambling, players and state residents can participate in Connecticut legal online gambling at licensed offshore gaming destinations.
-CT is considered a pro-gambling state with several available casino venues including the largest US casino, the Foxwood Resorts Casino.
+While Connecticut has yet to legalize state-regulated online gambling or any kind of sports betting, players and state residents can participate in Connecticut legal online gambling at licensed offshore gaming destinations.
+CT is considered a pro-gambling state with a pair of massive casino venues, both of which are the largest in the United States.

-To access more gaming options online, CT must wait until the state licenses these offerings or travel to a state with a licensed offshore online platform.
-In this guide, we will look at land-based options are available to CT residents and visitors now, the legalities are surrounding online options, and Connecticut gambling laws.
+To access more gaming options online domestically, CT residents must wait until the state licenses these offerings or travel to a state with a licensed offshore online platform.
+In this guide, we will look at land-based options that are available to CT residents and visitors now, the legalities surrounding online options, and Connecticut gambling laws in general.

 GAMBLING LAWS IN CONNECTICUT

-This state offers tribal and commercial casino gambling and games such as slots, gaming machines, table games, and electronic table games, pari-mutuel wagering on dog races and Jai Alai, lottery, bingo, greyhound racing, social gambling, and charitable gambling.
-However, CT has not decided to legalize online gambling and does not currently have its own online gambling options.
-Unfortunately, the state wrote an explicit law which makes it illegal for CT players to gamble on legal, secure, and reliable online gaming outlets.
+Connecticut offers tribal and commercial casino gambling and games such as slots, traditional table games (blackjack, roulette, etc.), electronic table games, pari-mutuel wagering on horse races, dog races, and Jai Alai, lottery, bingo, social gambling, and charitable gambling.
+However, CT has not decided to legalize online gambling and does not currently have its own online gambling options (though four gambling expansion bills are being considered as of 2021).

 Is Online Gambling Legal In Connecticut?

 The state has not specifically legalized online gambling at the state level.
-The state also illegalized the domestic access of licensed offshore online sites.
-CT is one of the few US states to do so, right after Washington.
-While these licensed offshore sites do not break any federal gambling laws, the state has every right to restrict domestic usage and access.
-However, we suspect that once Connecticut sees how beneficial state-licensed online gambling is for other US states they will jump on the opportunity to offer it.
+The state has also nominally criminalized the domestic access of licensed offshore betting sites.
+CT is one of only two US states that do so, the other being Washington.
+While these licensed offshore sites do not break any federal US gambling laws, the state has every right to restrict domestic usage and access.
+However, we suspect that once Connecticut sees how beneficial state-licensed online gambling is for other US states, they will jump on the opportunity to offer it.
+Currently, tribal gaming exclusivity is the main hurdle that needs to be cleared before this happens.

 CT State Facts & Quick Jump Menu